aaltonen1024/digital-forensics-lab/Lab 02/README.md

 1. Given the registry file of a system that was compromised, answer the following:
     1. What’s the mouse double-click speed?
     2. What’s the most recent typed path accessed as recorded in the registry?
-    3. What’s the new value added to the registry by the malware in order to establish persistence over the system?
+    3. What’s the new value added to the registry by malware.exe in order to establish persistence over the system?

     The registry file can be downloaded from [https://github.com/vonderchild/digital-forensics-lab/blob/main/Lab 02/files/NTUSER.DAT](https://github.com/vonderchild/digital-forensics-lab/blob/main/Lab%2002/files/NTUSER.DAT)